Working with CAN bus

 Triggers for automatic frames transmit.

-and data sets: 87 65 43 21 87 65 43 21.
-In this example, channels 1 and 2 were combined physically for illustration, so the automatically sent frame via channel #2 we see accepted in channel #1.
-The trigger is activated by pressing the RUN button on the selected frame.
+In this example, channels #1 and #2 were combined physically for illustration, so the automatically sent frame via channel #2 we see accepted in channel #1.
+The trigger is activated by click the RUN button on the selected frame.

 To present a frame as a bit field, right-click on the frame and click on Message bit-map in the context menu